 What it was like to reintroduce….

-It’s February 1st today.
-It’s been a GREAT experiment that both challenged and empowered me.
+In February 2019 after a month without alcohol or sugar I wasn’t sure what to expect when I reintroduced it.
+It had been a GREAT experiment that both challenged and empowered me.
 Scientists say it’s pretty much the best thing ever.

-If you’re thinking about going off sugar and alcohol for a month, I highly recommend it.
-It’s not easy though.
+If you’re thinking about going off alcohol for a month, I highly recommend it.
 Be mentally prepared to be somewhat irritated and agitated.
 Get some backup things to distract you.
 No, a glass of water won’t cut it!
 Apps and supportive friends or family who are aware of your challenge really will make a difference.
 It’s nice to have people to complain to!

 Why do it?
 Because you deserve to feel your best, and these little things are actually massive game changers.